List of unproduced Dark Horse Comics projects: Jingle Belle film

 In 1999, Jingle Belle was to be adapted as a live-action feature film by Revolution Studios, scripted by Gina Wendkos (Jersey Girl, Coyote Ugly, The Princess Diaries).
 Paul Dini said he has received proposals to do film adaptations, but did not want to give up ownership or control of the character.

 Untitled Aliens vs. Predator: Requiem sequel

-In 2007, during the production of Aliens vs. Predator: Requiem, based on the comic series, the Brothers Strause expressed plans for a third Alien vs. Predator installment.Holtreman, Vic (March 10, 2008).
-"Oh, God.
-Aliens vs. Predator 3 Is Coming".
-ScreenRant.com.
-Retrieved April 22, 2016.Stephenson, Hunter (March 10, 2008).
-"Sequel to Aliens Vs. Predator Requiem Going Ahead?"
-SlashFilm.com. /Film.
-Retrieved April 23, 2016.
+In 2007, during the production of Aliens vs. Predator: Requiem, based on the comic series, the Brothers Strause expressed plans for a third Alien vs. Predator installment.
 In June 2018, Shane Black, the director of The Predator, expressed his belief that a third Alien vs. Predator could still happen, indicating the studio's interest in both franchises.

 Last Man Standing: Killbook of a Bounty Hunter film

-At San Diego Comic Con 2010, Paramount Pictures acquired the film rights for the series.
+At the 2010 San Diego Comic-Con, Paramount Pictures acquired the film rights for the series.
 There have been no further announcements.